 Money from a reverse mortgage is usually tax-free and is secured by the equity in your home.
 However, if you sell the house, you do have to repay the loan.
 If you die, your estate is on the hook for repaying the mortgage.
 Usually, that means selling the house.

-You don't have to make monthly payments with a reverse mortgage.
-However, you do have to pay property taxes, homeowner’s insurance, and keep your home in good repair.
-You also get to keep the title of your home.
+You don’t have to make monthly payments with a reverse mortgage.
+And you get to keep the title to your home.
+However, you do have to pay property taxes and homeowner’s insurance.
+And you have to keep your home in good repair.

-Another thing to consider is that with a reverse mortgage, interest and fees are added to the balance every month.
-So, the amount the homeowner owes to the lender goes up – not down – over time.
+An important thing to keep in mind is that, with a reverse mortgage, interest and fees are added to the balance every month.
+So, the amount the homeowner owes to the lender goes up — not down — over time.
 As the balance increases, your home equity decreases.